Using liteAPI webhooks

 - Setting up your first webhook endpoint

-- Subscribing to booking-related events
+- Subscribing to hotel and flight booking-related events

 - Testing your setup in minutes using a public webhook receiver